-What is corporate giving?
+What is a corporate giving program?

 Alongside volunteering programs and other CSR initiatives, companies started with corporate grants for good causes.
 These grants were centrally decided and delivered on a quarterly or yearly basis.